Tiger hunting: People's Republic of China

 In 1959, during the PRC's Great Leap Forward, Mao Zedong declared South China tigers as enemies of man, and began organizing and encouraging eradication campaigns.
 By the early 1960s, Chinese tigers had been reduced to just over 1,000 animals.
 A decade later, their range was reduced to three regions in southern China, two of which were located in the Jiangxi Province.

 Tigers in traditional Chinese medicine

 Tiger bones and nearly all body parts are used in traditional Chinese medicine for a range of purported uses, including pain killers.
-Tiger parts are used in traditional East Asian medicines, particularly in traditional Chinese medicine, where many people believe that tiger parts have multiple medicinal properties.
 When combined with the high prices that furs fetch on the black market and destruction of habitat, poaching for medicinal uses has greatly reduced tiger populations in the wild.
 A century ago, it is estimated that there were over 100,000 tigers in the world; now, global numbers may be below 2,500 mature breeding individuals, with no subpopulation containing more than 250 mature breeding individuals.

 There is no scientific corroboration to these beliefs, which include: